Surfacing the Shadows: Korean Culture in White City, 1910

 In collaboration with Tamaki Ono

-As part of In the Flow, an international collaboration between Korea, Japan, and the United Kingdom, this project delves into the silenced histories of Korean art and culture as they were cast into shadows in White City, London.
+Surfacing the Shadows: Korean Culture in White City,1910 is part of In the Flow, an international collaboration between Korea, Japan, and the United Kingdom.
+This project explores the silenced histories of Korean art and culture, as they were obscured within the imperial narratives of White City, London.

-As a Korean immigrant and artist based in London, I have investigated the historical and cultural entanglements between Korea and Britain dating back to the late 19th century.
-Surfacing the Shadows: Korean Culture in White City revisits the 1910 Japan–British Exhibition, where Korea was introduced not as an independent entity, but as part of Japan’s display of imperial power.
-Coinciding with the year Korea was officially annexed by Japan (1910–1945), the exhibition presented Korea to British audiences through a colonial lens.
-I am conducting historical research into the cultural artefacts as well as the architecture of the Korean Pavilion exhibited at the event.
+As a Korean immigrant and artist based in London, I investigate the historical and cultural entanglements between Korea and Britain, spanning from the late 19th century to the present.
+This project revisits the 1910 Japan–British Exhibition, where Korea was not presented as an independent nation, but rather as part of Japan’s imperial showcase.
+The exhibition took place the same year Korea was formally annexed by Japan (1910–1945), framing Korean identity through a colonial lens for British audiences.
+My ongoing research examines the cultural artefacts and architectural design of the Korean Pavilion featured at the event.